mreschke/dbox/README.md

 # Upgrade

-To upgrade all the containers, simply destroy them all, then rebuild.
+To upgrade all the containers, simply destroy them all, pull, then init.
 Your data is safe in ~/.dbox

 	dbox destroy
+	dbox pull
 	dbox init